xzhuah/BlenderAddonPackageTool/wheels/README.md

 ]
 ```

-When you release your addon, the framework will copy these wheels into the zip file.
+When you release your addon, the framework will copy these wheels into the zip file according to the toml configuration.
+This way you don't have to maintain wheels in your addon directory which could lead to duplication.

 Noticed that when testing your addon, the framework will not automatically include these wheels to avoid
 overhead.
 You might see `ModuleNotFoundError` when testing your addon even though you have included the wheels in the